ptsteadman/notebook/stories/a-quiet-new-voice.md

 # Feyerabend

-Feyerabend's driver slowed the car to a crawl, looking for her street address, her new home in Warsaw.
-It was very late.
+Feyerabend's driver slowed the car to a crawl, looking for the address of her new apartment.
+It was very late, and Feyerabend was very conscious of the sounds of the hot car, the tires on the pavement, and her own small movements.

 The driver stopped in front an older building, set back in a stand of oak trees.
-He showed Feyerabend around the apartment, explaining obvious things about the new fixtures, mostly of medium quality.
+He showed Feyerabend around her apartment, explaining obvious things about the fixtures.

-After the driver left, Feyerabend brought her bag into the largest bedroom.
-She felt like she was on an exciting vacation, even though she'd be living in Poland for at least a year, probably longer.
+After he left, Feyerabend brought her bag into the largest bedroom.
+She felt like she was on an exciting vacation, but she'd be living in Poland for a whole year.
+It was hard to imagine all that time.

-had Feyerabend's new apartment was set back from the road in a stand of old oak trees.
-As her driver slowed the car to a crawl, looking for her number, she realized that she felt like she was on vacation.
-She'd be living in Poland for the next year, working with Addison Chen A driver brought Feyerabend to her new apartment, set back from the road in a stand of old oak trees.
-Feyerabend would be living in Poland for the next year, but it felt like she was going on an exciting vacation.
-An email from Addison Chen had explicitly suggested that she spend her first week in Warsaw 'getting situated', not working.

 The next day was warm and summery.
-Feyerabend decided to go to a nearby outdoor swimming park, in accordance with the Addison's wishes.
-She sat on a towel in the bristly green grass, reading a novel from the airport.
+Feyerabend decided to go to a nearby outdoor swimming park, in accordance with Addison Chen's wishes.
+Addison had sent an email welcoming her that suggested that she spend her first week in Warsaw 'getting situated', not working.
+Feyerabend sat on a towel in the bristly green grass, reading a novel from the airport.

-Feyerabend watched families grilling and jumping in the pool, and thought ahead to meeting people at the lab on Monday.
+As she watched families grilling and jumping in the pool, she thought ahead to meeting people at the lab on Monday.
 It probably wouldn't be particularly
 uncomfortable: Feyerabend was used to meeting colleagues from the Internet, and there would be a lot to talk about.
 In Feyerabend's experience, most people were not surprised that she was trans: they could tell from the picture on her